thanos-io/thanos/docs/proposals/202101_endpoint_discovery.md

 This alternative solution was also considered, however it was not chosen because of its following drawbacks.

-1. For servers implementing multiple API (Eg. Store, Rules, Exemplar), we need to make multiple microservices calls (For given example 3x calls).
+1. For servers implementing multiple API (e.g. Store, Rules, Exemplar), we need to make multiple microservices calls (For given example 3x calls).
 2. There is also ambiguity about which Info method should be used for these kinds of servers.

 ### Upgrade plan